mvincent7891/lite_rail/README.md

 No such file or directory @ rb_sysopen - app/views/users_controller/new.html.erb
 ```

 What happened?
 Well - it turns out that the server wants to direct us to the page /users/new.html.
 That's a problem, because we haven't actually created it yet.
-On the bright side, we've discovered something awesome - LiteRail's build in error handling - Woody.
-Here on the browser page you can see the error that was raised, the stack trace, and a preview of the source code that caused the glitch.
+On the bright side, we've discovered something awesome - LiteRail's build in error handling.
+Right here in the browser you can see the error that was raised, the stack trace, and a preview of the source code that caused the glitch.
 You can even customize the depth of the stack trace - give it a shot.
 Next, we'll create a proper HTML page, update our routes, and add some users.

 Last modified: August 10, 2016: 9:14 PM
 TODO: Check that the server can create and persist model instances.